containers/toolbox/doc/toolbox-create.1.md

 Change the NAME of the base image used to create the toolbox container.
 This is useful for creating containers from custom-built base images.

+**--hostname** HOSTNAME

+Change the hostname of the toolbox container.
+This is the name displayed at the terminal prompt, so changing this can be useful to differentiate containers once they are open.

 **--release** RELEASE, **-r** RELEASE

 Create a toolbox container for a different operating system RELEASE than the